“Be the best you can be…

 Bruce R. Ellig is a respected expert on the subject of executive compensation.
 Drawing on over 40 years of executive compensation experience, he is recognized as a noted author and speaker on the subject.

 As a speaker, he has addressed over 400 organizations on human resource and compensation issues, and he has been widely quoted on human resource matters in general and executive compensation issues in particular throughout the world.
 Additionally, he has been interviewed on national radio and television programs.
-He is also a noted author of well over 100 articles and ten books.
-The most recent being: The Complete Guide to Executive Compensation (3rd edition) and American History’s Impact on Employee Pay and Benefits.
-The 4th edition is due early 2022.
+He is also a noted author of well over 150 articles and 12 books.
+The most recent being: The Complete Guide to Executive Compensation (4th edition) and American History’s Impact on Employee Pay and Benefits.

 Bruce served on a number of boards of directors (and their compensation committees) including chairman of the national board of directors of The Society for Human Resource Management.
 He also served on a number of advisory boards and was a member of a long list of premier HR organizations and assumed leadership positions in many of them.
 He is a recognized guru of executive compensation.